Call 01534 733162

 - Move into the plank position by raising your hips up and forward.

 - Hold the position for 2 breaths before relaxing back into the ready position.

 - Try and breathe into your stomach and the sides of your lower ribs rather than into your shoulders.

 - You should feel the muscles on the bottom side of the trunk of the trunk working hard.

 - Repeat up to 6 repetitions both sides

 Other tips (including alternative exercise for lower back pain) can be found here.

 Are you suffering from Lower back Pain?
 Click here to find out how Treatment at Dynamic Health could help.

-This post was written by Steffen Toates.
+“The Side Bridge Exercise for Lower Back Pain” was written by Steffen Toates.
 Steffen is a chiropractor at Dynamic Health Chiropractic in Jersey, Channel Islands.
 For more information about Steffen click here.